Flavian Palace: Layout

-The Domus Flavia is built mainly around a large peristyle courtyard which was surrounded by many elaborate rooms of impressive height, of which only a few 3 m thick walls remain of 16 m height, half the original.
-It was built upon Nero's earlier palace (Domus Transitoria and Domus Aurea) and followed some of its layout, as excavations have shown.
-On the northeastern side, the huge aula regia (royal hall) was the central and largest room, flanked by smaller reception rooms, the so-called Basilica and Lararium.
+The Domus Flavia is organized around a large peristyle courtyard surrounded by rooms of considerable height.
+Only a few walls survive to a height of approximately 16 m; some are about 3 m thick.
+The palace was constructed over portions of Nero's earlier residences, the Domus Transitoria and Domus Aurea, and excavations have shown that it retained parts of their layout.

-The northern exterior of these three rooms had a portico that continued from the west side and which formed the main entrance to the palace facing those coming up on the road from the forum.
+On the northern side, the enormous aula regia was the central and largest room.
+It was flanked by two smaller reception rooms, conventionally called the Basilica and the Lararium.
+The northern façades of the three rooms opened onto a portico forming the principal entrance to the palace for visitors arriving from the Roman Forum.

 Aula Regia

-This was an enormous rectangular hall used as an audience chamber, to host important receptions and embassies.
-An apse is built into the short south wall, where the emperor would have been seated to hold his audiences; on either side of the apse are doorways opening right onto the peristyle.
-On the north side the Aula opened on to a monumental portico with Carystian marble columns, overlooking the palace forecourt and from where the emperor received the salutatio, the traditional morning ceremony.
+The Aula Regia was an enormous rectangular audience chamber used for important receptions and embassies.
+A shallow apse was built into its southern wall, where the emperor would have sat during audiences; doorways on either side opened directly onto the peristyle.
+To the north, the hall opened onto a monumental portico overlooking the palace forecourt, from which the emperor received the morning salutatio.

-The poet Statius, a contemporary of Domitian, described the splendour of the Flavian Palace, particularly the Aula Regia, in Silvae, IV, 2: Awesome and vast is the edifice, distinguished not by a hundred columns but by as many as could shoulder the gods and the sky if Atlas were let off.
-The Thunderer’s palace next door gapes at it and the gods rejoice that you are lodged in a like abode […]: so great extends the structure and the sweep of the far-flung hall, more expansive than that of an open plain, embracing much enclosed sky and lesser only than its master.
+The poet Statius, a contemporary of Domitian, described the splendour of the palace, particularly the Aula Regia, in his Silvae:

+Awesome and vast is the edifice, distinguished not by a hundred columns but by as many as could shoulder the gods and the sky if Atlas were let off.
+The Thunderer's palace next door gapes at it and the gods rejoice that you are lodged in a like abode […]: so great extends the structure and the sweep of the far-flung hall, more expansive than that of an open plain, embracing much enclosed sky and lesser only than its master.

-Although the remains are mainly of low walls today, they would have stretched upwards 30 metres (98 feet) from floor to ceiling, capped by a pitched roof whose 26 m beams, probably from Lebanon, must have been concealed beneath a coffered ceiling.
-The walls were covered in exotic marble veneer and inset with eight niches which held colossal statues, interspersed with purple Phrygian marble columns and capped by an elaborately carved frieze.
-Two huge statues of metallic-green Bekhen stone (an especially prized sandstone from Egypt) representing Hercules and Bacchus were found in situ during excavations in the 18th century; they became part of the Farnese Collection and are housed in the Archaeological Museum in Parma.
+The hall's relatively thin walls precluded a vaulted roof across its 30.6 m span.
+It was probably covered by roof trusses concealed beneath a coffered ceiling rising at least 30 m above the floor.

+The walls were clad in exotic marble veneer and punctuated by niches framed by projecting architectural elements.
+Coarelli interprets the niches as settings for large statues of coloured stone and associates two colossi now in Parma with this decorative scheme.
+The statues, generally identified as Hercules and Dionysus and known as the Palatine Colossi, were not excavated in the Aula Regia itself.
+Eighteenth-century records place their discovery in the adjacent Basilica, apparently in a secondary position.